drmingdrmer/md2zhihu/README.md

             _posts/*.markdown
 ```

-The next push github converts markdowns in `_posts/` and creates a new commit
+The next push github converts markdowns in `_posts/` and creates a new branch
-that contains the converted markdowns in folder `_md2zhihu`.
+`master-md2zhihu` that contains the converted markdowns in folder `_md2zhihu`.

 E.g., the single-file version of one of my blog posts:
 https://github.com/drmingdrmer/drmingdrmer.github.io/blob/master/_md2zhihu/dict-cmp.md